Torit County, Eastern Equatoria State

 ECONOMY & LIVELIHOODS

 The county falls within the highland forest and sorghum livelihoods zone (FEWSNET 2018).
 Due to the diversity of different ethnic groups living in Torit County, both agriculture and cattle-keeping are considered to be the primary livelihoods practiced by residents.
 A FAO and WFP report from 2018 estimates that 75% of households engage in agriculture.
 The same estimate was reported in data from 2021 (FAO/WFP 2022).
 In 2021, gross cereal yields were estimated to be 0.8 tonnes per hectare, increasing to 0.9 tonnes per hectare in 2022 (FAO/WFP 2023).
 The presence of rivers, particularly the Kinyeti River, in the county also makes fishing a viable livelihood.
 The main crops grown are millet, cassava, sorghum, fruits and vegetables.
 However, most households still engage in cultivation at below subsistence levels, relying on the market to meet their food needs.
-Similar to other parts of Eastern Equatoria, Torit County receives migratory cattle keepers from neighbouring Jonglei state during the dry season, as they seek grazing land for their cattle as well as access to all-season water sources.
+Apart from cultivation, cattle rearing is also a key livelihood practice among the communities in Torit counties.
+Torit County receives migratory cattle keepers from neighbouring Jonglei state during the dry season, as they seek grazing land for their cattle as well as access to all-season water sources, although this is to a lesser extent than several other counties in the state.

 The IPC projected the county as being at a crisis (IPC level 3) level of food insecurity in November 2022, with conditions projected to persist at the same level until at least mid-2023.
 Conflict and displacement have interrupted livelihoods patterns and combined with climatic conditions have led to reduced agricultural productivity and undermined subsistence agriculture.
 Residents face challenges in turning to local markets to supplement their food sources due to low supplies resulting from insecure roads, as well as inflation following the financial crisis.